 But Yoshida has bigger plans.
 His goal is to expand the point-of-sale social networking platform and customize it for different industries, social events and places, such as restaurants and shopping malls.
 Several companies in Japan are already using the social app for their big events.
 The app comes with a small device that has high-sensitivity GPS and Wi-Fi capabilities.
 While most location-based social apps today can find people nearby in a large area, Logbarâs app can recognize people individually even when they are only a step away from you.
 This makes it perfect for events with large crowds.

 The company plans to open its API to developers in the next few months.
 It also hopes to test the app in restaurants in San Francisco.
 Click here to learn more about its social networking platform and contact information.

-Nancy Lin is Host and Producer for Business Reinvention on the VoiceAmerica Business Network.
+About the guest blogger: Nancy Lin is Host and Producer for Business Reinvention Show.
 The show features innovative companies and trends that have the potential to transform industries and reinvent business models.
-She brings to her show a strong understanding of business having worked for Yahoo, DHL, Johnson & Johnson and Pepsi in the US and international markets and driven strong growth with innovative business strategies.
+She brings to her show a strong understanding of business having worked in marketing for Yahoo, DHL, Johnson & Johnson and Pepsi in the US and international markets and driven strong growth with innovative business strategies.
 She is also an executive coach, a business consultant and the founder of Change Agent SF, which helps clients transform the way they look at their businesses and leadership.
 Follow Nancy Lin on Twitter at @BizReinvention .